fukunagatsu/CapR/README.md

 # CapR
 CapR calculates probabilities that each RNA base position is located within each secondary structural context for long RNA sequences.
-Six categories of RNA structures were taken into account, stem part (S), hairpin loop (H), Bulge loop (B), Internal loop (I), multibranch loop (M), and exterior loop (E) (see Figure).
+Six categories of RNA structures were taken into account, stem part (S), hairpin loop (H), Bulge loop (B), Internal loop (I), multibranch loop (M), and exterior loop (E).
 We defined a structural profile of an RNA base by a set of six probabilities that the base belongs to each category.
+This software is released under the MIT License, see LICENSE.txt.

 ##Version
 Version 1.1.0 (2016/06/30)